 Recently, the Economic Times Magazine ran a cover story, titled “The Transformer.”
 The front page carried a picture of Uttar Pradesh Chief Minister Yogi Adityanath, towering over the different projects and investments he has overseen in the state - airports, manufacturing units, expressways and even a film city.
 Needless to say, the story ruffled some feathers on social media, with critics denouncing the piece as “journalism as genocide.”
-While the outrage against the newspaper was visibly ignorant of the case the article made, what was more concerning was that even those who came out in defense of the article didn’t care to cite its merits.
+While the outrage against the newspaper was visibly ignorant of the case the article made, what was more concerning was that even those who came out in defence of the article didn’t care to cite its merits.

 Under Adityanath, Uttar Pradesh has seen rapid, decisive change, on the economic front.
 A state traditionally infamous for crime, caste divisions and poor development indicators, Uttar Pradesh jumped ten places in the Ease of Doing Business rankings in 2020.
 Now, second only to Andhra Pradesh, the state surpassed other states long-established as business-friendly destinations like Tamil Nadu, Maharashtra and Gujarat.